-When Miami's top DJs rock downtown, nine times out of ten you'll find them at this 11th Street hot spot; a high-octane warehouse-turned-dance club that attracts more than its share of Miami's EDM-loving crowd.
-In the cavernous main room, where professional DJs with names like Roland and the Lizard Man keep the party going long after sunrise, you'll find 30,000 square feet of dance space, one of Miami's loudest sound systems, and a dazzling light show.
-An open-air patio at the rear of the club is a prime place to catch a little fresh air, escape from the music, and enjoy some chitchat with your most recent dancing partner.
+When Miami's hottest DJs hit Downtown Miami, you'll almost always find them at this legendary locale that's always a hit with the EDM-loving crowd.
+In the main room, where professional DJs with names like Roland and the Lizard Man keep the party going long after dawn, you'll find some 30,000 square feet of dance space, one of Miami's loudest sound systems, and a spectacular light show that keeps many of its guests perpetually mesmerized.
+An open-air patio at the rear of the club is the perfect place to catch a little fresh air, escape from the music, and enjoy some chitchat with your most recent dancing partner.
 (305-375-0001, 305-372-9378)

 Located in South Beach, the uber-upscale Mynt Lounge is a staple among Miami dance clubs with a reputation for attracting high rollers and celebrity elite.
 Those fortunate enough to get in (either by meeting their criteria of "elegance, chic, and a winning smile" or by being friends with Paris Hilton), will enjoy well-known DJs spinning house and hip-hop tunes that are sure to get you on the dance floor and a lack of in-your-face paparazzi who are quickly shown the door if they somehow get in.
-One interesting tidbit: Mynt features an aromatherapy system which infuses the air with a variety of scents -- mint, of course, remains the hands-down favorite.
+One interesting tidbit: Mynt features an aromatherapy system which infuses the air with a variety of scents – mint, of course, remains the hands-down favorite.
 The Grand Lounge, complete with a 40-foot bar, is open to all, but the Plexiglas-shrouded Ultra Lounge is reserved for special attendees.
-Club owners pride themselves on annual renovations, often costing up to $1 billion.
 (305-532-0727)

 Mango's Tropical Café

-A sultry island experience awaits visitors to this dance club's lively location in the heart of South Beach.
-Situated on the waterfront right on Ocean Drive, Mango's Tropical Café offers a Havana heyday-style party where Latin tunes and live bands lure patrons to the dance floor to move along with the professionals.
+A unique Miami experience awaits visitors to this dance club's spirited location in the heart of South Beach.
+Situated on the waterfront right on Ocean Drive, Mango's Tropical Café offers a Havana heyday-style party where Latin tunes and live bands lure locals and patrons alike to the dance floor.
 There's dinner and a show happening here nightly, and crowds often gather from across the street to catch a glimpse of the dancers and theatrics.
 Entertainment includes everything from Salsa and Conga shows to a Michael Jackson "Thriller" tribute performance.
 Naturally made mojitos and daiquiris help guests cool off between songs.
 (305-673-4422)

 Hoy Como Ayer

-Small, cozy and the epicenter of Latin music in Miami, Hoy Como Ayer brings past and present together beautifully inside its lively locale in Little Havana.
-Its name translates as "today as yesterday," and from the photos of legendary singers to Fuacata! (a weekly event that merges traditional tunes with electronic effects), the idea is at the club's forefront.
-The music's authenticity and high quality often provoke dancing, whether it's salsa, rumba, cha cha, or however else your body moves you; and big-name vocalists have been known to make surprise appearances.
-In addition, perfectly mixed mojitos fondly recall Cuba, and a brief menu of Latin foods maintains the pleasurable theme.
+At the epicenter of Latin culture in Miami, Hoy Como Ayer blends past and present together beautifully inside its lively locale in the heart of Little Havana.
+Its name translates to "today, as yesterday," and from the photos of classic singers lining the walls to contemporary latin tunes vibrating the walls, the concept is at the club's core.
+The music's authenticity and high quality instantly provoke dancing, whether it's salsa, rumba, cha cha, or however else your body moves you; and big-name vocalists have been known to make surprise appearances.
+In addition, perfectly mixed mojitos and a brief menu of Latin bites round out the experience.
 (305-541-2631, 866-541-2631)

 Liv @ Fontainebleau Miami Beach

-While the Fountainbleau remains one of the more beautiful and prestigious hotels in all of Miami, it's not surprising that LIV, the hot-to-trot nightclub held within, is also one of Miami's crown jewels for an evening of pure decadence.
+While the Fountainbleau remains one of the most breathtakingly luxurious hotels in all of Miami, it's not surprising that LIV, the hot-to-trot nightclub held within, is also one of Miami's crown jewels for an evening of dancing in decadence.
 LIV is all velvet rope and VIP and Gucci and Prada and bottle service.
-It's not the place to go in jeans and a t-shirt hoping for a free shot of Jameson to go with your $6 beer.
-It is the place to go if your Manolo Blahnik's finally arrived and you've got the need to show them off while hoping to rub elbows with Kim Kardashian, Alex Rodriguez, Kate Hudson, or Jay-Z (all previous guests of the establishment).
-(305-538-2000)
+It's not the place to go in jeans and a t-shirt hoping for a free shot of Jameson to go with your $5 beer.
+It is the place to go if your Manolo Blahnik's finally arrived and you've got the need to show them off while hoping to rub elbows with Kim Kardashian, Alex Rodriguez, Kate Hudson, or Jay-Z (all previous guests of the establishment). ((305) 674-4680)